emhedlin/bim_2020/README.md

   <img width="400" src="https://github.com/emhedlin/bim_2020/blob/master/documents/pefa_sum_occ.png">
   <img width="400" src="https://github.com/emhedlin/bim_2020/blob/master/documents/rlha_sum_occ.png">
 </p>
-To get investigate spatial patterns in occupancy, all nest sites were plotted for both species with a point size dependant on the number of years each site had been occupied.
-PEFA have remained consistent roughly half of the sites occupied each year, where RLHA cycle heavily (see below).
+To investigate spatial patterns in occupancy, all nest sites were plotted for both species with a point size dependant on the number of years the site was occupied.
+PEFA have remained consistent since 2012, and have occupied roughly half of the sites each year.
+RLHAs have cycled heavily (see below), and have therefore occupied fewer sites overall.

 <p align="center">
   <img width="400" src="https://github.com/emhedlin/bim_2020/blob/master/documents/pefa_PAO.jpg">